 Bihar is undoubtedly on the national media spotlight these days.
-While the entire government machinery and political parties are focusing their energy towards the state’s assembly elections, the socio-economic conditions remains the same in the state.
-Development is still not top issue in this election, while caste combination is.
+While the entire government machinery and political parties are focusing their energy towards the state’s assembly elections, socio-economic conditions remain the same in the state.
+Development is still not the top issue in this election, while caste combination is.

 Rural Power Supply – Acute problem

 Uninterrupted electric power supply is such a rarity in India that has become an oxymoron!
 The problem is acute in rural areas where power is only given in shifts, particularly in off-peak hours.
 So electric power is never there when it is needed and the supply quality is also deficient.
 Villagers rely on kerosene lanterns for lighting and diesel generators for irrigation and commercial power.
 Both are expensive and destructive to health and the environment.

 Not only this system burdens rural households who cannot afford to buy these fuels from the market, but also adds to the import burden of our country.
 Alternative energy options like solar PV and wind are still too costly for rural poor, though their prices have come down drastically.
 In contrast, local energy resources such as biomass and biodiesel are abundantly available and remain underutilized.